Ihyatt/meena_project/README.md

 - First-time use of several technologies (Redis, Stripe, SSE)
 - Current focus: Improving production readiness

 > **Note**: This project demonstrates rapid learning and implementation of complex systems.
 Several production-grade features are already implemented, with more enhancements planned.
+Current optomizations and rewrites
+- Front end refactor.
+Componentization and analaysis on when custom hooks, context api or store would be best suited
+- Backend refactorof apis that are too tightly coupled, rely more on role based access control.
+- Stripe payment security concerns with client side idempotency keys
+- JWT token security concerns with storing in local storage. fine for temp testing but needs to be more protected.

 DONOR FLOW